-There’s also the option of using mashed avocado or hummus to replace some or all of the vegan mayonnaise in this recipe.
-Neither of these ingredients creates the classic deviled egg flavor, texture or color; but they are options if you can’t find vegan mayo or prefer not to use it!
+You can also use mashed avocado or hummus to replace vegan mayonnaise in this recipe.
+Neither create a classic deviled egg flavor, texture or color, but they’re options if you can’t find vegan mayo or prefer not to use it!

 Alternate Preparation Methods

-There are a few alternative ways to prepare this recipe if you’d like to give them a try!
+There are a few alternative ways to prepare this recipe if you’d like to try them!

-- Steam potatoes: roasting the mini potatoes adds flavor to this recipe plus the crispy potato skins are delicious.
-However, you can also steam or boil the potatoes rather than roasting.
+- Steam potatoes: Roasting the mini potatoes adds tons of flavor to this recipe plus the crispy potato skins are delicious.
+However, if you prefer, steaming or boiling the potatoes also works.

-- Use a food processor: instead of a hand mixer, you can whip the deviled egg filling with a food processor.
-I enjoy the texture created with a hand mixer as it’s not completely smooth but you can certainly use a food processor and blend to whatever texture you prefer.
+- Use a food processor: Instead of a hand mixer, whip the deviled egg filling with food processor.
+I enjoy the texture created with a hand mixer as it’s not completely smooth, but you can use a food processor to create a range of textures.

 I hope you enjoy this recipe!
 If you make it, please rate and comment below so others benefit from your experience.